 As you may have noticed in my recent Building a Retro Gaming Rig series, I’m quite passionate about 1990s era PC hardware.
 Machines from this time are very nostalgic to me as this is when I really started getting interested in PCs and technology in general.
 Granted, PC gaming is what really drove my interest in hardware initially, but down the line, I really started enjoyed the hardware just for the sake of it.

 I’ve only recently started acquiring and collecting vintage hardware in the last year or so, but I’ve always been drawn to 486 systems.
-Although we had an old monochrome 8-bit machine growing up – possibly a 80286 – the first PC I was really interested in was a 486 system bought in 1994.
+Although we had an old monochrome 8-bit machine growing up – some kind of XT clone – the first PC I was really interested in was a 486 system bought in 1994.

 This won’t be the first 486 system I have in my collection.
 I got a well maintained DEC low profile system from my brother-in-law last summer.
 It’s a nice system that I hope to take a look at in another post, but it’s very integrated.
 Everything is on-board and proprietary so it leaves very little room for tweaking.
 That said, I really wanted something I could customize.